Canon PIXMA TR8620a Printer Review

 Popular Printer Comparisons

 The Canon PIXMA TR8620a is a good all-in-one inkjet printer.
-While it's designed for home office use, it has a dedicated photo black cartridge along with its regular black cartridge, making it a great choice for printing photos at home.
+While it's designed for home office use, it features a dedicated photo black cartridge in addition to its regular black cartridge, making it a great choice for printing photos at home.
 It prints pictures with an excellent amount of detail.
 The one downside is its page yield isn't very high, but it's similar to other all-in-ones that use ink cartridges in its price range.

 Check out our recommendations for the best home printers, the best photo printers, or the best college student printers.